FROSTR-ORG/igloo-desktop/MAC_SIGNING_SETUP.md

 - Notarization: Free (included with Developer Program)
 - Code signing: Free (included with Developer Program)

-Once set up, all future releases will be automatically signed and notarized, eliminating the "damaged app" error for all macOS users.
+Once set up, all future releases will be automatically:
+- **GPG signed** (for release integrity verification across all platforms)
+- **macOS code signed and notarized** (for seamless macOS installation)

+This dual-layer approach provides comprehensive security while ensuring the best user experience on macOS.